yoramvandevelde/wp-cli_attack_object_cache/README.md

 98ea6e4f216f2fb4b69fff9b3a44842c38686ca685f3f55dc48c5d3fb1107be4  testfile1
 1adb41cf8efa0c375bf64d08bc0fe027a720fef0d7ac05140c2a1fe1200155a2  testfile2
 ```
 In the above example we see that adding just a exclamation mark would result in different checksums.
 By checking the checksum of the original WordPress files wp-cli.phar compares the files content to the current contents of these files.
-This check might give a false sense of security when dealing with WordPress as we'll show later on.
+In other words we check if the files are different from the original WordPress core files.
+Differences could be an infection or that someone added functionalilty.
+Either way the code should not be trusted without checking what is added.
+Combined with the skipping of (untrusted) plugin and theme code you would think that you are only execute trusted WordPress code.
+So these checks and skipping of code could give a false sense of security when dealing with WordPress as we'll show later on.

 As an extra security layer most hosting companies might choose to disable the execution of PHP system commands and process calls.
 This makes it a lot harder for attackers.
 As they might have gotten access to the WordPress installation, they cannot call system commands.
-So what to do when you have access to a WordPress installation and want to escalate privileges to someone with more than just a sandboxed PHP proces?
+So what to do when you have access to a WordPress installation and want to escalate privileges to someone with more rights than just a sandboxed PHP proces?

 ## WordPress Object Caching
-This is where object caching comes in.
-Persistent object caching is a caching strategy that stores PHP objects (for example arrays) on disk or in memory.
-When another request is done instead of sending the same database queries it gets the object from the cache.
+This is where WordPress object caching comes in.
+(Persistent) Object caching is a caching strategy that stores PHP objects (for example arrays) on disk or in memory (ie. using MemCached(.
+When another request is done, instead of sending the same database queries it gets the object from the cache.
 This can speed up the requested sites that do a lot of database queries.

-In WordPress this can be enabled through the optional wp-content/object-cache.php file.
+In WordPress this can be enabled through the optional `wp-content/object-cache.php` file.
 This file is intended for caching plugins to provide persistent object caching for WordPress objects.
 This file is not part of WordPress core but is loaded on startup if it exists by wp-includes/load.php:

 **wp-includes/load.php** [2]